gbellocchi/richie-docs/source/richie-toolchain/generation.rst

 The :smallcap:`Richie toolchain` adopts a design automation approach, where:

 1. *Platform* and *accelerator specification files* are user-defined parameters, which are employed as the design knobs to specialize the HeSoC parts;
-2. *Templates* are *rendered* into various output formats, e.g., HW/SW components, scripts, documentation, etc;
+2. *Templates* are *rendered* into various output formats, e.g., hardware-software components, scripts, documentation, etc;
 3. The *generation flow* provides parameters to a Mako-based *rendering engine*, which parses and renders the toolchain templates;
-4. The generation output is a *full-fledged Accelerator-Rich HeSoC*, including a ready-to-go HW/SW stack, simulation testbenches and FPGA scripts.
+4. The generation output is a *full-fledged accelerator-rich HeSoC*, including a ready-to-go hardware-software stack, simulation testbenches and FPGA scripts.

 ----------
 How to run